-- You or your provider submit a covered expense.
-The fixed benefit for that covered service is then paid, regardless of other insurance coverage you may have.
+You or your provider submit a covered expense.
+The fixed benefit for that covered service is then paid, no matter what other insurance coverage you may have.

-- With traditional health insurance, your plan typically pays for all or a percentage of covered expenses after you meet a deductible, pay a copay or reach an out-of-pocket cost limit.
+With traditional health insurance, your plan typically pays for all or a percentage of covered expenses after you meet a deductible, pay a copay or reach an out-of-pocket cost limit.
 You pay for qualified expenses first, then your insurance company usually covers their portion based on the terms of the policy.

-- Fixed indemnity insurance flips how you’re paid.
-You or your provider are paid a predetermined, fixed amount of money for certain health care expenses.
+Fixed indemnity insurance flips how you’re paid.
+You or your provider are paid a predetermined, fixed amount of benefit for covered health care expenses.
 After that, you’re responsible for the rest.